TV Overview - Detailed Channel and Tower information

 Here are three sites that will show you where TV towers are in your neighborhood.
 Two of these sites will try and sell you something.
 You do not have to buy or pay anything to use these sites.
 The third site is a government site.
 Your taxes already paid for this site.

 The easiest site is the Antennas Direct site.
 I like this site because the list of stations has a simple design with the station name, channel, and distance between the address you entered and each TV tower.
 This site is a retail company that sells antennas.
 You do not have to purchase anything on this site to use the tower locater function.
 Cancel out any pop-up advertisements.
-However, I have bought antennas from this company and I do like their products.
+However, I have bought antennas from this company and I do like their products, though their prices are in the middle to higher cost range.

 Remember, instead of inserting just your zip code, enter your entire street address with city, state and zip on their zip code line for a more accurate reading.
 No apartment number needed.
 Place a comma between each data item.